Khronophobia/PJSekai-Overlay-English-Guide/README.md

-# PJSekai-Overlay English Guide (UNFINISHED!!!)
+# PJSekai-Overlay English Guide

 This is a guide on how to use [pjsekai-overlay](https://github.com/sevenc-nanashi/pjsekai-overlay) for English people.
 This also includes how to navigate AviUtl, but only the *bare minimum* required for this purpose.

 **DISCLAIMER:**\
 I do **NOT** speak Japanese.
 I figured out everything by trial and error.
 Some parts of this guide *may be partially or completely wrong*.\
-Nanashi (author of pjsekai-overlay) have stated time and time again that they **WILL NOT** help for English users.
+Nanashi. (author of pjsekai-overlay) have stated time and time again that they **WILL NOT** help for English users.
 This and AviUtl are tools intended for Japanese-speaking people.
-If problem arises, **DO NOT** ask Nanashi for help.
+If problem arises, **DO NOT** ask Nanashi. for help.

 ## Requirements
 1. [pjsekai-overlay](https://github.com/sevenc-nanashi/pjsekai-overlay)